nvdla/doc/doc/ias/unit_description.rst

 In the equation, *PS* refers to partial sum.
 Variable *c* is always divisible by 64.

-The diagram of atomic operation is as below.
+A diagram showing the Atomic Operation is as below.

 .. _fig_image7_atomic_operation: